codecov/example-swift/README.md

 ----

-Have questions?
-Support at https://codecov.io/support
+We are happy to help if you have any questions.
+Please contact email our Support at [support@codecov.io](mailto:support@codecov.io)

 [1]: https://codecov.io/
 [4]: https://github.com/codecov/codecov-python